-- 7) Before experimentation begins, an Institutional Review Board (IRB) or Scientific Review Committee (SRC) must review and approve most projects involving human subjects, vertebrate animals, and potentially hazardous biological agents.
-See the appropriate sections of the Rules Book. - Every student must complete Student Checklist (1A), a Research Plan and Approval Form (1B) and review the project with the Adult Sponsor as the Checklist for Adult Sponsor (1) is completed. - A Qualified Scientist is required for all studies involving BSL-2 potentially hazardous biological agents, DEA-controlled substances, many human subject studies and many vertebrate animal studies. - 10) After initial IRB/SRC approval (if required), any proposed changes in the Student Checklist (1A) and Research Plan must be re-approved before laboratory experimentation/data collection resumes. - 11) Projects which are continuations of previous year's work and which require IRB/SRC approval must be reapproved prior to experimentation/data collection for the current year. - 12) Any continuing project must document that the additional research is new and different.
-(See Continuation Projects Form (7)) - 13) If work was conducted in a regulated research institution, industrial setting or any work site other than home, school or field at any time during the current ISEF project year, Regulated Research Institutional/Industrial Setting Form (1C) must be completed. - 14) After experimentation, each student or team must submit a (maximum) 250-word, one-page abstract which summarizes the current year's work.
-The abstract must describe research conducted by the student, not by adult supervisors. - 15) A project data book and research paper are not required, but are recommended.
-(See Student Handbook; Regional fairs may have different requirements). - 16) All signed forms, certifications, and permits must be available for review by an SRC just before each fair a student enters.
+- 8) Before experimentation begins, an Institutional Review Board (IRB) or Scientific Review Committee (SRC) must review and approve most projects involving human subjects, vertebrate animals, and potentially hazardous biological agents.
+See the appropriate sections of the Rules Book. - Every student must complete Student Checklist (1A), a Research Plan and Approval Form (1B) and review the project with the Adult Sponsor as the Checklist for Adult Sponsor (1) is completed. - 10) A Qualified Scientist is required for all studies involving BSL-2 potentially hazardous biological agents, DEAcontrolled substances, many human subject studies and many vertebrate animal studies. - 11) After initial IRB/SRC approval (if required), any proposed changes in the Student Checklist (1A) and Research Plan must be re-approved before laboratory experimentation/data collection resumes. - 12) Projects which are continuations of previous year's work and which require IRB/SRC approval must be reapproved prior to experimentation/data collection for the current year. - Any continuing project must document that the additional research is new and different.
+(See Continuation Projects Form (7)) - 14) If work was conducted in a regulated research institution, industrial setting or any work site other than home, school or field at any time during the current ISEF project year, Regulated Research Institutional/Industrial Setting Form (1C) must be completed and displayed at the project booth. - 15) After experimentation, each student or team must submit a (maximum) 250-word, one-page abstract which summarizes the current year's work.
+The abstract must describe research conducted by the student, not by adult supervisors. - 16) A project data book and research paper are not required, but are recommended.
+(See Student Handbook; Regional fairs may have different requirements). - 17) All signed forms, certifications, and permits must be available for review by a SRC just before each fair a student enters.